 “What was that?” asked the cleric.
 No one seemed to know.

 “This part of the cairn really doesn’t like me very much,” Xan quipped from the floor.
-He tried to stand, but couldn’t manage it on his own.
+He tried to stand but couldn’t manage it on his own.
 Drake heaved the smaller man to his feet and held him steady while he regained his balance.
-“Thanks, Drake,” the rogue.
+“Thanks, Drake,” said the rogue.
 “And thanks again for saving my ass,” he said to Mom.
-The half-orc only grunted, then channeled more healing energy into his companions.
+The half-orc only grunted then channeled more healing energy into his companions.

 “Doesn’t seem to be much else in here, does there?”
 Liberty said, eyeing the red stone pedestal.
 “Can we get it back up the elevator, do you think?”
 Drake crouched down to pick it up.
 He heaved with great effort and managed to lift it, but it was clearly a struggle.
 Mom came over and took half the burden.